RV rentals in Aurora, Colorado

 Not Accounting for Aurora Traffic in Pickup/Dropoff Timing

-The Mistake: Scheduling pickup at 8am or dropoff at 5pm during weekdays and hitting Aurora rush hour traffic (especially on I-430 and I-30).
+The Mistake: Scheduling pickup at 8am or dropoff at 5pm during weekdays and hitting Denver metro rush hour traffic (especially on I-225, I-70, and I-25).

 The Solution: Schedule pickups after 9:30am or between 1-3pm.
 For dropoffs, aim for before 3pm or after 6:30pm.
 Weekend pickups avoid this issue entirely.